o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

  1. Create a new material by choosing **File** > **New**.
 Then in the **Select Type** drop down, choose **VegetationBending** and give the material a name, such as `my_material`.
 Choose the file location to be somewhere in your project folder, such as in your project's `Materials` folder.

- 1. Save your material by hitting **Ctrl-S**.
+ 1. Save your material by pressing **Ctrl-S**.
 Then, close the Material Editor.

  1. Back in the Editor, select the *shader ball* that is already included in the default level.
 The **Entity Inspector** should now show the properties of the shader ball object.